 Today, I'm introducing you to your new source of encouragement, humor, and mom-talk: Gloryanna Boge.
-You're welcome.
+Seriously, you're welcome.
 I "met" Glo through blogging and immediately noticed a kindred spirit: her heart for other moms is evident in every word she shares.
-Her blog, Only a Season, is a friendly corner of the internet that I love to frequent.
+She's always ready with an encouraging word and a keen insight, and speaks truth and love into seasons of motherhood and marriage.
+Her blog (www.gloryannaboge.com) is a friendly corner of the internet that I love to frequent.

 I think it would be wise to let you in on a little secret.
 I am nominated for the Mother of the Year Award of 2016.
 Yep, it’s a real thing amongst us judgy mothers and last night I was officially put in the running.
 It all started as I was making supper.
 I was boiling pasta and in the process of draining the pot, my toddler son ran into me and I spilled boiling water on his head.
 The high pitch screaming and overwhelming feeling of mom guilt put me in the top of the running for this year’s award.
 Not to mention earlier in the week my son ate some window gel clings, a couple of random items from outside on the ground, slammed his finger in the front door, and through his teething journey, decided the rubber dog toy would be good pain reliever.
 I won't even go into the poopy-diaper-while-napping incident of 2016.